akail/akail.github.io/content/pages/about.md

 Title: About

-I'm a Chief Technology Officer and HPC Engineer at [Data in Science Technologies](https://datainscience.com/), where I manage a highly experienced team of HPC Compute and Storage engineers.
+I'm a Chief Technology Officer, HPC Engineer, and PhD Candidate at [Data in Science Technologies](https://datainscience.com/), where I manage a highly experienced team of HPC Compute and Storage engineers.

 I started my journey in High Performance Computing while completing